Trevor Jacob: Airplane crash

 Jacob owned a Taylorcraft BL-65, a 1940 vintage single-engine light aircraft registered as N29508.
 On November 24, 2021, he took off from Lompoc Airport alone, claiming that he was flying to Mammoth Mountain to spread ashes of his friend Johnny Strange.
 The aircraft was described by sources at Lompoc Airport as "in need of major maintenance."
 Unusually for Jacob when piloting, indeed for pilots of most civil aircraft, he wore a bulky skydiving parachute, a style that is awkward to wear in a small Taylorcraft with standard seats.
 The aircraft was outfitted with several digital cameras to film the flight, and Jacob carried a selfie stick.

 During the flight, the engine stopped running and Jacob parachuted to the ground, suffering minor injuries on landing.
 The unoccupied aircraft crashed into unpopulated scrubland in Los Padres National Forest near New Cuyama, and was substantially damaged.
 Jacob walked to the crash site before hiking out and saying that the engine had failed.

 A month later, Jacob released an edited, 13-minute video (under the title "I Crashed My Plane") depicting many of these events on his YouTube channel.
 It does not show the aircraft controls nor engine instruments when the engine stops running.
 Jacob is also not seen carrying out basic aviation emergency procedures such as trying to restart the engine, contacting air traffic control, or initiating a forced landing despite potential landing sites being visible.
 These and other unusual behaviors led to skepticism from the aviation community, who suspected that the crash was a deliberate publicity stunt.
 The video was viewed 1.7 million times before it was removed from YouTube.

-Jacob denied having purposefully left the aircraft to crash, saying that "People can believe whatever they choose."
+In a January 2022 statement to The New York Times, Jacob denied having purposefully left the aircraft to crash, saying that "People can believe whatever they choose."